Celebrating America's 250th, Sale LIVE! Till July 10th.

 20W JPT Laser Source

 The JPT M7 MOPA is the core specification that separates this B4 from cheaper alternatives.
-JPT is a premium Chinese fiber laser manufacturer — specifically noted for MOPA technology with wider frequency ranges and pulse width control than standard Q-switched sources.
+JPT is a premium fiber laser manufacturer known specifically for MOPA technology with wider frequency ranges and pulse width control than standard Q-switched sources.

 Working Area: 110mm and 200mm Lenses

 200×200mm lens: Larger field for bigger plaques, larger tumblers, wide logos, and pieces that don't fit in the 110mm window.
-Some detail resolution trade-off versus 110mm, but adequate for most business applications.
+Lens swapping takes approximately 5–10 minutes.

 LightBurn and EZCAD Compatibility

-The B4 supports both EZCAD2 (included on flash drive, Windows) and LightBurn (separate $60 licence purchase, Mac and Windows).
-This dual software compatibility is commercially important.
+The B4 supports both EZCAD2 (included on flash drive, Windows) and LightBurn (separate $60 licence, Mac and Windows).

 EZCAD2: The industry-standard fiber laser software.
 More powerful for automation, scripting, serial numbering, and industrial batch marking.
-Interface is utilitarian and dated — an independent reviewer (Victorius Garage) specifically noted that the EZCAD bundled version can be limiting and recommended the LightBurn licence.
-Learning curve is steeper.
+Steeper learning curve.

 ComMarker B4 20W Fiber Laser Engraver Front View